raymondbernard/go-grapher/README.md

 ```

-## Step 3) Run the two command golang commands in your project's root.
+## Step 3) Run the two golang commands in your project's root.

 ```cmd: